maximilianqm/max-dev/Quantum-Control-Applications/Superconducting/Multiple Flux Tunable Transmons/Use Case 2 - Two Qubit Randomized Benchmarking/README.md

 - **num_shots_per_circuit**: The number of repetitions of the same circuit of a depth, e.g. used for averaging.

 ### Gate Definition
-Gate generation is performed using the Baking class.
+Gate generation is performed using the *baking* class.
 This class adds to QUA the ability to generate arbitrary waveforms ("baked waveforms") using syntax similar to QUA.
 #### single_qubit_gate_generator
 ```python
 def bake_phased_xz(baker: Baking, q, x, z, a):